Skip to Content

 • all parts of the OSSF are at least 100 feet from the property line,

-• the single family residence is the only dwelling located on the tract of land.
+• the single family dwelling is the only dwelling located on the tract of land.

-A permit is also not required for emergency repairs (replacing tank lids, inlet and outlet devices, and repair of solid lines), but they must be reported to the permitting authority within 72 hours after repairs have begun.
+A permit is also not required for emergency repairs (replacing tank lids, inlet and outlet devices, repairing risers and riser caps, repairing or replacing disinfection devices, repairing damaged drip irrigation tubing, repair of solid lines, and ETC.), but they must be reported to the permitting authority in writing within 72 hours after repairs have begun.
 Emergency repairs are defined in 30 TAC Subchapter D, 285.35

 • was installed: